Famous Logos With Hidden Meanings

 09. Museum of London

 The London Museum has a unique and natural essence.
-The colored forms, however, reflect something and are not only abstract colored blobs.
+The colored forms in its famous logo, however, reflect something and are not only abstract colored blobs.
 They show London’s geography and how it has evolved over the years, reflecting the continuing shift in history, present, and future of London and its citizens.

 10. Eighty 20